-- Individual BPTC providers; - the BPTC online applications system, BarSAS, and - pupillage registration data from our database.
+- Individual BPTC providers; - the previous BPTC online applications system, BarSAS, and - pupillage registration data from our database. - Data collected through the Bar Course Aptitude Test (BCAT) (solely for previously mentioned 2017 domicile data for some BPP students).

 Validation has been carried out on returned data based on comparisons against data already held by the Bar Standards Board and by asking BPTC providers to verify the information that was provided.